 Children Looked After

-Sometimes, it is better for a child or young person to be looked after by people outside their immediate family.
-That is defined as being ‘in care’.
+Sometimes it is safer or more suitable for a child or young person to live with people who are not part of their immediate family.
+When this happens, the child is described as being ‘in care’.

-When the agreed plan is for this arrangement to be longer term, a social worker from the Children Looked After team will become involved.
-They will work with the child, family and others to make sure that being in care is as positive an experience as possible.
+If the plan is for a child to stay in care for a longer period of time, a social worker from the Children Looked After team will become involved.
+The social worker will support the child, their family, and everyone else involved (for example other family members and support workers from other agencies) to help make sure the child’s experience in care is positive.

-While a child or young person is living with a foster family and in our care, we will also work with them and their teachers at school, to help them get the best out of their education.
-This is done by the Virtual School and you can read more about what they do – and all the other questions young people may have about being in care – here.
+While a child or young person is living with a foster family and is in our care, we also work with their school and teachers to help them get the best out of their education.
+This work is carried out by the Reading Virtual School.
+Click here to read more about what they do and help answer many other questions young people may have about being in care.

 Fostering